 Information obtained from the student in confidence by the Harvard University Health Services (HUHS) or other health care provider, whether medical or psychiatric, will not be sought by a reviewing body nor disclosed to a reviewing body without the student’s consent.
 The absence of such information may, however, properly preclude the reviewing body from considering a medical excuse, explanation, or justification in a particular case.
 A reviewing body may require that, in connection with its deliberations or as part of a remedial or corrective action or sanction, a student obtain medical or psychiatric evaluation and/or treatment and may require that the student consent to disclosure of relevant information from that health care provider to the reviewing body or its designee.

-A student may object for good cause, such as evidence of conflict of interest or bias, to the service of any member of a reviewing body.
+At the appellate level, a student may object for good cause, such as evidence of conflict of interest or bias, to the service of any member of a reviewing body.
 Such objection must be in writing, must fully state the reasons for the objection, and must be received by the Chair of the SCRR within three days after the student is notified of the membership of a reviewing body.
 The Chair of the PRB or the SCRR may, if warranted, remove and replace a member of a reviewing body.

 These procedures may be supplemented or modified, upon prior notice to the student, when necessary to achieve a full and fair resolution of the matter.
 Remedial and corrective actions and sanctions that may be imposed by the reviewing bodies under these procedures include, but are not limited to, academic remediation, personal counseling, community service, warning, reprimand, censure, probation, requirement to withdraw, and expulsion.